Vyvy-vi/new-repo-template/CONTRIBUTING.md

 - `staff only` - These issues are locked to project maintainers/collaborators.
 Pull requests on these issues will not be accepted from outside contributors.

 ## Working on your issue
 This project follows a certain development and contribution pattern([github-flow](https://docs.github.com/en/github/getting-started-with-github/github-flow)).
-If you have any confussion at any step in the process, refer to [Github docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests) and feel free to comment on your assigned issue if you have any questions, doubts or need any help.
+If you have any confusion at any step in the process, refer to the [Github docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).
+Feel free to comment on your assigned issue if you have any questions, doubts or need any help.
 (Do note that it might take some time to get help on the issues.
-It is highly suggested, that you ask help on [EddieHub's Everyone Helps Everyone forum](https://github.com/EddieHubCommunity/support/discussions/categories/q-a) or [freeCodeCamp's forum](https://forum.freecodecamp.org/), if you would prefer a quicker help response)
+It is highly suggested that you ask for help on [EddieHub's Everyone Helps Everyone forum](https://github.com/EddieHubCommunity/support/discussions/categories/q-a) or [freeCodeCamp's forum](https://forum.freecodecamp.org/) if you would prefer a quicker help response)

 ### Syncing your fork with the project